cooltheo17/hollisterPlugin/README.md

 ## 📃 Instractions
-1. After isntalling the puppeteer add the product link in the file.
+1. After installing the puppeteer add the product link in the file.
 2. Change the email address to be sent and your email key in the file.

 ## ⚠️ Disclaimer!